lucasschn/dstoolbox/README.md

 ## Usage

 The repository consists in a collection of objects, such as airfoils or typical motions, that can be created and on which functions can be applied.
-Scripts can then be written where these objects are created, such as in the example below :
+Scripts can then be written where these objects are created, such as in the example below:

 ```matlab
 airfoil = Airfoil('naca0012',0.5) % creates an Airfoil object with name naca0012 and 0.5m chord length
 airfoil.steady = SteadyCurve(alpha,CN,13) % creates a SteadyCurve object
 ```
-the created steady curve is assigned as the steady/static curve to the airfoil, with angle of attack alpha, normal coefficient CN, and static stall angle 13°.
+The created steady curve is assigned as the steady/static curve to the airfoil, with angle of attack alpha, normal coefficient CN, and static stall angle 13°.
 To create a dynamic stall experiment, a motion is needed.
 It can be a ramp-up motion with constant pitch rate:

 ```matlab
 ramp = RampUpMotion('r',0.01,'V',0.5) % creates an ramp-up object with reduced pitch rate 0.01 and incoming flow velocity 0.5m/s.